khlav/temple-raids-discord-bot/README.md

 ## Future Enhancements

-- Auto-create raid button (creates raid directly via bot)
 - Slash commands for raid management
 - Discord embeds with raid previews
 - Attendance reports in Discord
+- Support for multiple WCL links in a single message
+- Raid status updates in Discord threads
+- Integration with raid scheduling features

 ## Troubleshooting

 ### Bot Not Responding
 1. Check environment variables are set correctly
-2. Verify bot has proper permissions in Discord server
+2. Verify bot has proper permissions in Discord server (needs `Send Messages` and `Create Public Threads`)
 3. Check Railway logs for errors
 4. Ensure API endpoint is accessible
+5. Verify the bot is monitoring the correct channel ID

-### Permission Issues
+### Raid Creation Issues
-1. Verify user has logged into templeashkandi.com
-2. Check user has Raid Manager permissions
+1. Verify user has Raid Manager permissions on templeashkandi.com
+2. Check that the WCL URL is valid and accessible
-3. Test API endpoint manually
+3. Test API endpoint manually: `POST /api/discord/create-raid`
+4. Check that the user's Discord account is linked to their website account

+### Thread Creation Issues
+1. Verify bot has `Create Public Threads` permission in the channel
+2. Check that the channel allows thread creation
+3. Ensure the bot has `Send Messages` permission in the thread

 ## Contributing